bklevence/bklevence.github.io/_tools/cnc-shopbot.md

   - title: "First Used"
     text: "2012"
   - title: "How it Works"
     text: "The CNC router is a milling machine outfitted with motors that precisely control each axis (CNC stands for Computer Numerical Control).
-It is a subtractive process which uses a moving spinning bit or "cutter" to cut through material.
+It is a subtractive process which uses a moving spinning bit or cutter to cut through material.
 The bits of the router can be switched out; we have a range of bits.
 Material can be cut along two or three dimensions."
   - title: "Material"
     text: "Ply and hardwoods, MDF, masonite, acrylic, HDPE, LDPE, ABS, and foam (various densities)."
 ---